Small Business Funding

 What improves your odds

-Lenders look more favorably on an applicant who:
+Funders look more favorably on an applicant who:

 Options that may still be available

 Revenue-based financing and merchant cash advances are the most likely to work with a lien on file, because they underwrite off deposits.
-Some lenders will even structure funding to help clear the lien.
+Some funders will even structure funding to help clear the lien.
 Equipment financing and factoring can also be possible depending on the situation.

 Terms will reflect the added risk, so comparing offers is especially important here.